Sick role: Concept

 Parsons was a functionalist sociologist, who argued that being sick means that the sufferer enters a role of 'sanctioned deviance'.
 This is because, from a functionalist perspective, a sick individual is not a productive member of society.
 The patterns of sickness are often caused by persistent pain which helps to support their attitude of not wanting to take positive action to get better.
 Therefore this deviance needs to be policed, which is the role of the medical profession.
 Generally, Parsons argued that the best way to understand illness sociologically is to view it as a form of deviance which disturbs the social function of the society.

 The general idea is that the individual who has fallen ill is not only physically sick, but now adheres to the specifically patterned social role of being sick.
 ‘Being Sick’ is not simply a ‘state of fact’ or ‘condition’, it contains within itself customary rights and obligations based on the social norms that surround it.
-The theory outlined three rights of a sick person and two obligations:
+The theory outlined two rights of a sick person and two obligations: